Spain: Catalans vote in test of separatist movement - WTMJ

 “You don’t feel safe.
 You are exposed (to contagion),” said 35-year-old Miriam Martínez, working at a polling station set up at a fresh produce market in Barcelona.
 “You are inside a space for many hours, which although it is ventilated, is still closed and you are in contact with a lot of people.(…) But it is what we have to do.”

+Virus fears, rainy weather, and the relatively calmer political climate compared to the last election in Dec.
+2017 all appeared to play into lower participation.
+By midday, turnout was 22% compared to 34% four years ago.

-Preliminary results are expected to start being announced by government officials around 10:00 p.m., but a record number of mail-in votes may mean the full results will take longer than usual.
+Officials are expected to announce preliminary results around 10:00 p.m., but a record number of mail-in votes may mean the full results will take longer than usual.

 And a potential future regional government will likely hinge on deal-making between parties that could take days or longer to conclude.